l4rzy/biru/README.md

 git clone https://github.com/l4rzy/biru.git
 ```

-Go to project folder, and type
+Go to project folder, and call meson to generate build files in a new directory (`b` in this case)

 ```sh
 cd biru
 meson b
 ```

-Finally call ninja to build
+Go to build folder and call ninja to build

 ```sh
 cd b